 Founder and Chairman of leading Czech real estate developer Passerinvest Group Radim Passer, received the 2017 award for Lifetime Achievement in Real Estate.
 The award is given each year to an individual that has made a transformative and durable impact and contribution to the New Europe property sector.

-The award is sponsored by the Financial Times and is given each year to an individual that has made a transformative and durable impact and contribution to commercial real estate in New Europe across 18 national markets in Central & Eastern Europe and Southeast Europe.
+The award was sponsored by the Financial Times and is given each year to an individual that has made a transformative and durable impact and contribution to commercial real estate in New Europe across 18 national markets in Central & Eastern Europe and Southeast Europe.
 It is the only award to be announced in advance of the CEEQA Gala each year and the presentation of the Lifetime Achievement award is the highlight of the sector’s flagship annual gathering.

 Born and educated in Communist Czechoslovakia, Radim Passer was 26 years old when the Velvet Revolution swept the country to democracy in 1989 on a tide of popular and peaceful revolt against Soviet rule.
 Though, by his own admission, not a model student, having seen little need to work towards the future offered by “socialist” Czechoslovakia, he was nonetheless active as a university student in pursuing “products” from the communist CMEA (Council for Mutual Economic Assistance) to people from OECD (Organization for Economic Co-operation and Development), and also a talented soccer player with professional ambitions.